lydialouise/reelnow-api/docs/api/resources.md

 # API reference

-From movies and genres to showtimes and theaters, explore ReelNow endpoints and start building your own blockbuster experience.
+From movies and genres to showtimes and theatres, explore ReelNow endpoints and start building your own blockbuster experience.